kekecyo/Methods_Journal/README.md

 If you're using other than CUDA 10.2, you may need to install PyTorch for the proper version of CUDA.
 See [instructions](https://pytorch.org/get-started/locally/) for more details.

-## Feature Processing and Model Training
+## Description: Feature Processing and Model Training

 _Preprocessing.m_: signal filtering and sample segmentation.